Join Us In Partnership

 $165 membership fee

 As of July 1, 2019: $175 membership fee

 Please note criteria for individual members:

 1) Individual Members are members not currently affiliated with an NPEA member or other similar NPEA eligible organization or school.

-2) Young Education Professionals: for those in college, graduate school, or under age 30, the individual membership fee will be $110.
+2) Young Education Professionals: for those in college, graduate school, or under age 30, the individual membership fee is $120.

-*NOTE: To join as a Young Education Professional, please email Zeva for the discount code.
+*NOTE: To join as a Young Education Professional, please email Alex.